 The bite from a baby king cobra or monocled cobra can kill you in less than an hour.
 A good bite can be deadly in as little as 10 minutes.
-Rush to the hospital.
+Have someone rush you to the hospital.

 All images on this site are Copyrighted 2005-2015 by Apornpradab Buasi.
 You may not use any photo here for any reason, without asking permission first by sending this form.